Are you wondering if you can reuse your Nespresso machine's coffee pods more than once?

 Brewing coffee with the Hario V60

-After the conclusion, I’ll add a few articles that might interest you if you want to use something other than a Nespresso machine to brew your coffee.
+After the conclusion, I'll add a few articles that might interest you if you're looking for alternatives to a Nespresso machine for brewing your coffee.

 Brewing coffee requires a few things to get you started: